William A. Fletcher: Title IX

 In Brown v.
 State of Arizona (decided January 25, 2022), Fletcher "strongly but respectfully" dissented when Mackenzie Brown and other sexual assault victims sued the University of Arizona for mishandling the situation.
 Fletcher reasoned that "Rodriguez testified in his deposition that the football team had a zero-tolerance policy for violence against women.
 He testified that a player’s violence against women would lead to immediate dismissal from the team.
 Rodriguez testified that the “first time” he heard about Bradford “Had University Title IX officials informed Rodriguez of Bradford’s assaults on Student A and DeGroote during his freshman year, Bradford would never have been permitted to live off campus, and his September 12 and 13 assaults on Brown at his off-campus house would never have occurred."

-Video in the courtroom

-In November 2021, Fletcher wrote the 2-1 majority opinion allowing video of the 2010 case striking down California's ban on same sex marriage to be publicized.
+On September 25, 2023, Fletcher wrote for the 8-3 majority ruling in favor of Mackenzie Brown, reversing the original panel's holding.